Skip to content

 Don't forget VAT

-It is important to retain all sums including VAT and not excluding taxes, this will simplify your calculations later on.
+It is important to remember that all sums are to be understood as including VAT and not excluding VAT, as this will simplify your calculations later on.

-A company pays in VAT and recovers the excess VAT from the tax authorities.
-Also, when a company receives a payment from a customer, it collects the amount in VAT and must then pay the excess VAT back to the tax authorities.
+In fact, a company pays VAT and recovers the excess VAT from the tax authorities.
+Similarly, when a customer payment is received, the company collects the amount in VAT and must then pay the excess VAT to the tax authorities.

-Therefore, don’t forget to show the amounts of VAT to be paid or collected in your treasury plan.
+Therefore, do not forget to show the amounts of VAT to be paid or collected in your treasury plan.

-Once you have the keys, it is not difficult to draw up a treasury forecast plan.
-However, it remains a time-consuming task for you need to be rigorous in order to avoid mistakes in manual data entry.
-This is why more and more companies require the help of specialised software.
-Iziago is a software designed for cash management.
-It allows you to draw up your treasury forecast plan easily and without error.
-In a few minutes, you will have a clear, precise and real-time view of your treasury.
+Once the keys are in hand, it is not complicated to draw up a provisional treasury plan.
+However, this remains a time-consuming task for which rigour is required to avoid mistakes in manual data entry.
+This is why more and more companies are offloading this task with the help of specialised software.
+Cegid Iziago is a treasury management software that enables you to make your cash flow forecast easily and without error.
+In a few minutes, you get a clear, precise and real-time view of your treasury.